mrfdev/Jobs/Resources/FAQ/jobs-running-1.17.1.md

 - Keep an eye on the console, the `latest.log` will also have all the details.
 If something goes wrong, take note.
 And try to figure out what is up and try again.

-- When the server has started, Jobs will automatically download languages, CMI Lib and you're ready to **Finish** (see below)
+- When the server has started, Jobs will automatically download languages, CMILib and you're ready to **Finish** (see below)

-- If your plugins/ directory has the old CMI Lib `.jar` files, it is okay to remove them now.
+- If your plugins/ directory has the old CMILib `.jar` files, it is okay to remove them now.
 Keep the new .jar of course.

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Finishing up.